StartOSSS/template-go/README.md

 before running the stack.
 Skaffold pushes application + test images to Artifact Registry (`GAR_REPOSITORY`) for Cloud Run deploys and loads them straight into Minikube for local profiles.

+## Preview environments

+- Comment `/deploy` on any pull request to trigger the **Preview Deploy** workflow.
+GitHub Actions authenticates with Google Cloud, runs the Skaffold `preview` profile via Cloud Build
+  + Cloud Run, and tags the resulting revision with a short slug derived from the branch name.
+  The workflow captures the Cloud Run URL for that tag, publishes it in the job summary, and posts it back on the pull request thread.
+- Run `gcloud auth login --brief` (or export `GOOGLE_APPLICATION_CREDENTIALS`) locally and call `make preview-deploy` to produce the same tag/URL on demand.
+The helper script accepts overrides for `BRANCH`, `COMMIT_SHA`, `PREVIEW_TAG`, `GCP_PROJECT`, `GCP_REGION`, `SERVICE_NAME`, and `SKAFFOLD_DEFAULT_REPO` so forks or sandboxes can point to alternate projects/regions.
+- `scripts/preview-deploy.sh` bootstraps authentication automatically: it reuses `GOOGLE_APPLICATION_CREDENTIALS` in CI and falls back to `gcloud auth login --brief` if no active account exists locally.
+CI workflows must still call `google-github-actions/auth@v2` (or similar) before invoking `make preview-deploy` so the gcloud SDK has an active account.

 ## Repository map